PostHog/posthog.com/contents/docs/libraries/next-js.md

 #### Pageleave events (optional)

-To capture pageleave events, first, we need to set `capture_pageleave: true` in the initialization because setting `capture_pageview: false` disables it.
+To capture pageleave events, we need to set `capture_pageleave: true` in the initialization because setting `capture_pageview: false` disables it.

 <MultiLanguage>